-The J. Mack Robinson College of Business in partnership with the College of Arts and Sciences, Panthers in the Valley, a new signature program that immerses students in one of the world’s most innovative business environments – Silicon Valley.
+The J. Mack Robinson College of Business in partnership with the College of Arts and Sciences, Panthers in the Valley, a signature program that immerses students in one of the world’s most innovative business environments – Silicon Valley.

 Panthers in the Valley is designed for undergraduate and graduate students who are interested in exploring career options in Silicon Valley.
 Panthers in pursuit of the following degree programs are ideal candidates: analytics, computer information systems and entrepreneurship at the Robinson College of Business, and computer science majors from Georgia State’s College of Arts and Sciences.